Friday, September 19, 2025

 CURRENT SUMMARY OF APPROXIMATELY 50 INDICATORS:

-daily, bull-bear spread of 50-indicators jumped from -8 to +12 (12 more Bull indicators than Bear indicators) and is now giving a Bullish indication.
+The daily, bull-bear spread of 50-indicators declined from +8 to +6 (6 more Bull indicators than Bear indicators) and is now giving a mildly Bullish indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread is solidly rising – a bullish sign.
-The 10-day did not turn bearish recently so it was the better signal.
+The 10-dMA curve of the spread smooths daily fluctuations; it is falling again – a bearish sign.

 BOTTOM LINE